-The major 2 mistakes we have witnessed pros and amateurs alike are prone to: to use too much retouching or to do it poorly.
+The major 2 mistakes we have witnessed pros and amateurs alike are prone to: using too much retouching or doing it poorly.
 Badly edited images, as well as overly-retouched ones, are equally damaging and make the result look unnatural and unattractive, ultimately bringing your sales down.

 Proper light in product photography is what alcohol is to a successful party: if you provide too little of it - everybody is going to be sulky and dull if you provide too much of it – things may go wrong in an endless array of ways.

-When you talk about professional photography – you talk expensive equipment.
+When you talk about professional photography – you speak of expensive equipment.
 When you talk expensive photography equipment – you talk cameras and lenses of course – but you also talk lightning.
 Like a lot.
 Of.
 Expensive lightning.
-There are front and backlighting, overhead and side lighting as well as a flashlight and fill lights too.
+There is front and back lighting, overhead and side lighting as well as a flashlight and fill lights too.
 And then there are reflectors.
 And softboxes.

 Is this possible to create a decent shot without all that professional equipment?
 Indeed, it is.
 But you have to make the best of the natural light and a couple of table lamp stands with adjustable gooseneck – so you can experiment and get the best focus on your photographed object.
 Getting a DIY softbox created is also a must to diffuse the light.